 - While genocidal wars rage in various corners of the world, the UN is obsessed with condemning Israel for one contrived accusation after another in lock-step with the Arab Palestinian deception and BDS agenda

 There is GOOD NEWS on the Horizon, However!

-The incoming Administration, President Elect Donal Trump, and V.P.
-Elect Mike Pence stand solidly with Israel, and have pledged to restore America and Israel's solidarity!
+President Donald Trump, and Vice President Mike Pence stand solidly with Israel, and have been working to restore America and Israel's solidarity!

 - WE URGE YOU TO STAY INFORMED, utilize the news links we have provided for you at the right of our page, and listen/read critically the news regarding Israel from traditional sources.

 - PRAY FOR THE PEACE OF JERUSALEM!
 Psalm 122

 This week’s Haftarah is found in II Kings 4:1-37.
 In it we see Adonai working through one of His most productive prophets (vs. 2:9-13).
 As our story picks up, Elisha, who followed Elijah is busy doing the things a prophet does.
 Here his ministry is at its beginning.